lancefan/gitDemo/README.md

 # GitDemo
 I am the master, 2nd revision.

-Modified in dev.
+Modified on dev.

-Modified in dev, 2nd revision.
+Modified on dev, 2nd revision.